luzerochen/MobileNet_pytorch/README.md

-# MobileNet_pytorch
+# MobileNet pytorch
-A pytorch implementation of  Google's MobileNet (https://arxiv.org/abs/1704.04861)
+A pytorch implementation of MobileNet.
+The paper about MobileNet is Google's paper(https://arxiv.org/abs/1704.04861)